drupalprojects/mutual_credit/README.txt

 Volunteer recognition system

 Some would view it as a currency, but there is a kind of volunteering recognition system (currently at version 0.5).
 The idea is that a committee member will post a volunteer request to do a specific task.
 A member will pledge to do it, and a committee member will mark it completed.
 Whereupon the volunteer 'owns' that task and a kudos counter in his profile is incremented.

 ***********************
+* MULTIPLE CURRENCIES *
+***********************
+In my early work with LETSlink UK, the need for more than one currency was clearly expressed.
+Either to allow trading of time-based currencies alongside LETS, or to allow subgroups within a larger system.
+Even before that, when I first contacted Michael Linton five years ago I learned that he had moved way beyond LETS.
+He has been proposing for some time that anyone should be able to start a mututal credit currency, and that any number of these currencies could be running in parallel.
+Economically though, these ideas have never been demonstrated, in part because of lack of software, and in part, I suspect, because not enough people have yet understood them.
+So the marketplace module had multiple currencies built in to the transaction engine, and there is a secondary module which defines currency as a nodetype and provides the forms for editing them.

+The transaction object, form and many of the displays all carry with them a currency ID.
+In a single currency system, this value is set at zero and the default currency properties stored in a system variable.
+For systems with more currencies, a database table is needed.
+Each currency has the following values:

+    * name - textfield
+    * icon - small image
+    * purpose - textfield
+    * default max credit - positive integer
+    * default max debit - negative integer
+    * relative value - that's relative to other currencies within a larger schema. this would be used
+    * for trading between currencies and transactions between systems
+    * division i.e. integers, hundredths or quarters of an hour
+    * zero offset - By offsetting zero you can work to counter any stigma which might be attached to keeping a debit balance.

+In a large system in which anyone has permission to create a currency, there is a need to restrict the currencies visible to a given user so as not overwhelm them.
+Marketplace is experimenting with 'universal' and 'meme' currencies.
+Universal currencies can be seen by all, but meme currencies can only be seen by people who have traded with them.
+So meme currencies spread around the system as people use it.

+So who wants to be the first to demonstrate that the Lintonomics II is viable?

+In the future we might build multiple currencies per transaction.
+This will involve rebuilding the transaction object to include an array of currency ids and quantities to summarise several transactions with the same id.

+***********************